-Navigating Snowplow Parenting: The Dangers of Overprotective Parenting and Its Influence on Child Development
+Navigating Snowplow Parenting: The Dangers of Overprotective Parenting and Its Impact

 Just as a snowplow comes along and moves the snow out of the way, making it easier for people to have access to things, snowplow parenting does pretty much the same thing, but for their kids, (with good intentions, of course).